alexmullins/zip/README.txt

 Roadmap
 ==============================================================================
 Reading - Working on it.
-Some bugs to work out (TODO: check for AE-2 and skip CRC).
+Seems like the AES-CTR counter incrementer for WinZip encryption follows a little-endian, left-aligned counter whereas Go's AES-CTR implementation is big-endian, right-aligned counter.
+Will have to read block by block and increment the counter by hand.
 Writing - Not started.
 Testing - Needs more.